Skip to content

 1. A Galway Epiphany – Jack Taylor has finally escaped the despair of his violent life in Galway in favor of a quiet retirement in the country with his friend Keefer, a former Rolling Stones roadie, and a falcon named Maeve.
 But on a day trip back into the city to sort out his affairs, Jack is hit by a truck in front of Galway’s Famine Memorial, left in a coma but mysteriously without a scratch on him.

-If you like our article about the Jack Taylor series in order, don’t forget to bookmark it!
+If you like our article about the Jack Taylor reading order, don’t forget to bookmark it!
+You may be interested in George Pelecanos’ books.